tylpk1216/KoboPageTurner/README.md

 11. After closing the Web Server, uncheck "ForceWifiOn" item.
 Then turn off Wi-Fi.

 ## Caution
-01. I used PID file to prevent from running two Web Servers in the same time.
-Please remember to close Server before you shutdown the device.
-Otherwise you must delete "/mnt/onboard/.koboserver/PID" to let Server works.
-02. HTTPClient always keeps screen on.
+01. HTTPClient always keeps screen on.
 If you do not use it, remember to close the App.

 ## Three Web APIs
 * GET /left -> left page.